capstone-team-a/Perception/README.md

 # Perception

 Perception is a headless web application for encoding caption data to CEA-608 byte pairs and logging the data as JSON to a file.
 The specification for implementing the encoder can be found on this wiki page: https://en.wikipedia.org/wiki/EIA-608

+## Build Branch

+This is the build branch, meaning it contains a bundled build of the frontend as part of the repository, meaning the web application can be run without needing node or npm.

+This means some of the steps in the "Running the web application" of this readme can be skipped.
+Specifically, the steps involving `npm install` and `npm start` can be skipped.

 ## Installation